IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 - __detailsFor__: Specifies the level of details for printing messages.
 Options include `DMinimal`, `DNormal`, `DDetailed`, and `DMaximum`.
 If no implementation is given, `DNormal` is chosen.

 - __documentFor__: Allows the addition of optional documentation for messages as text.
+See section [Documentation Generation](#documentation-generation) later in this document.

 - __metricsDocFor__: Enables the addition of documentation for metrics carried by the respective message.
 If no implementation is given, the default is no metrics.